Noah Leddel: Philippines

 In August 2025, Leddel signed his first contract in his home country, signing for PFL side Dynamic Herb Cebu as part of the club's preparations in the ASEAN Club Championship.
 He made his debut in the qualifiers of the tournament, a 2–1 loss to Brunei's Kasuka, while also playing in the backline in the second leg, where Cebu won 3–0 to clinch qualification.

+Thailand

+After six top-flight matches, in which he scored two goals, he moved to Thailand in January 2026.
+There, he signed for top-flight side Ayutthaya United.
+After five league matches, his contract was not renewed in the summer of 2026.

+Malaysia

+On 1 August 2026, it was announced that Leddel had signed a contract with the to join Malaysia Super League club Star City.

 International career

-Philippines U23

 Leddel was born to a Filipina mother, making him eligible to represent the country internationally.
 He received his first national team call up in 2023, where he represented the Philippines under-23 team in the 2023 Southeast Asian Games.
 After a nearly two year-long hiatus, he returned to play centre-back for the U23s in the 2025 ASEAN U-23 Championship.
 The Philippines upset Malaysia on the opening matchday and made it to the semifinals for the first time, finishing fourth overall.

-Philippines

 In November 2025, Leddel received his first call-up to the Philippine senior team as he was included in the 22-man squad for the 2027 AFC Asian Cup qualifier against Maldives.